BradleyChatha/jcli/README.md

 the individual parts of the library to be used on their own, allowing more dedicated users some tools to create their own customised core.

+**If you are viewing this on code.dlang.org, please note that the README doesn't seem to get updated very often.
+Please view this README on the github page for the most up-to-date version.**

 ## Components

 I'll refer to the 'individual parts' as 'components', as that makes sense to me: